 - Commercial Interest Checking

-- Interest on Lawyers Trust Account (IOLTA) or Interest on Trust Account (IOTA) or Minor Judiciary Interest on Trust Account (MJ-IOTA) or Maryland Housing Trust Account (MAHT)
+- Interest on Lawyers Trust Account (IOLTA), Interest on Trust Account (IOTA), Minor Judiciary Interest on Trust Account (MJ-IOTA), or Maryland Housing Trust Account (MAHT)

 - Basic Public Fund Checking